ocyj/chorusle/README.md

 # README: Chorusle

-Wordle for chorus lines.
+It's like Wordle but for 🎵 choruses 🎵 lines!

 Created with create-react-app.